Mental Health Counseling

 The Employee Assistance Program (EAP) provides confidential professional help for employees having personal problems.
-The EAP can help with personal problems such as interpersonal conflict, alcohol and drug abuse/dependency, marital conflict, family and parenting concerns, financial hardship, physical illness, legal difficulties, gambling, mental and emotional distress, eating disorders and other life stresses.
+The EAP can help with personal problems such as interpersonal conflict, alcohol and drug abuse/dependency, marital conflict, family and parenting concerns, financial hardship, physical illness, legal difficulties, gambling, mental and emotional distress, eating disorders, and other life stressors.

 EAP services are available off campus to all eligible employees and their dependent family members.
 An employee and/or dependent visiting the EAP will have an opportunity to talk with a professional about concerns and receive counseling and referral services to help resolve the problem.
 Direct services of the program are provided at no cost to an employee or dependent family member.
 Activities and records of the EAP are kept strictly confidential by the program provider.